geosolutions-it/geobatch/src/doc/source/flowConfiguration.rst

 * ``<serviceID>``: Represents an alias id for the class to use and (actually) can be:

   * *cumulatingListenerService*: It is a service that is used to instantiate ProgressCumulatingListener (class), which is used by graphical interface to send status messages to the graphical interface, and must be configured at the level of consumer.
-  * *statusListenerService*: It is a service that is used to instantiate ProgressStatusListener (class), which serve to define lists that are graphical interface used to monitor the status of individual actions accordingly edition should be used only in the configuration of an 'action.
+  * *statusListenerService*: It is a service that is used to instantiate ProgressStatusListener (class).
+Used to define lists that graphical interface uses to monitor the status of individual actions.
+Should be used only in the configuration of an action.
   * *loggingListenerService*: It is a service that is used to instantiate ProgressLoggingListener (class), is used to log events in progress.
 For example:

     1. *Consumer started*